bcgov/citz-imb-express-utilities/techdocs/docs/using-the-package/apis-&-components/standard-response.md

 ## Parameters

-An API reference for the parameters of the `standardResponse` function.
+An API reference for the parameters of the `getStandardResponse` function.

 !!! note "Note"
     The Name column starting with `*` means the prop is required.